MrityunjaiKumar/tmux-vim-configurations/README.md

 Tmux  commands          | Descriptions :-------------------------:|:-----------------------------------------:

-tmux new -s sessionName |start new with session name d  |detach tmux a -t sessionName | attach to a sesssion t  |big clock
+tmux a -t sessionName | attach to a sesssion t  |big clock
 ?  |list shortcuts